 You should know that a stressful situation in life can increase the risk of developing anxiety.
 First, let us understand the different forms of anxiety.

-The GAD includes excessive anxiety without any logical reason.
+GAD includes excessive anxiety without any logical reason.
 Generalized Anxiety Disorder comes into play when worrying becomes a part of your everyday life.
 An exercise regimen that includes yoga for anxiety and stress helps you fight anxiety without the use of any medications.

 Phobias can include something as claustrophobia which is fear of enclosed spaces or fear of heights known as acrophobia.
-Practicing yoga for anxiety and stress helps you remain calm and fight the phobias.
+Practicing yoga for anxiety and stress helps you remain calm and fight phobias.

 Social anxiety disorder causes a paralyzing fear of being judged and social situations.
 It can cause you to feel ashamed and alone.
-With regular practice of yoga for anxiety and stress you can overcome this unnecessary issue.
+With regular practice of yoga for anxiety and stress, you can overcome this unnecessary issue.

 Needless to say that anxiety does a lot of damage to both body and mind.
 You suffer long-term damage to multiple systems inside the body.

 Let us understand how anxiety affects different parts of the body.